 inlineScript: 'node ./generate --publish true --subscriptionId $(destSubscriptionId) --resourceGroupName $(destResourceGroupName) --serviceName $(destServiceName)'

-The following parameters (in angle brackets) should be specified:
+To migrate the APIM Developer Portal from source to destination APIM instance the following parameters (in angle brackets) should be specified:

 <source_subscription_id> – subscription id of the source APIM instance

 <destination_subscription_id> – subscription id of the destination APIM instance

 <source_apim_instance_resource_group> – resource group name of the source APIM instance